-Indian rhinoceros bull standing at the riverbank in Assam, Kaziranga National Park, India.
+Indian rhinoceros bull standing at the riverbank in Assam, Kaziranga National Park, in northern India.
 Two black birds are sitting on the rhino to clean it from insects.
-One bird sits on his back, the other bird on his horn.
+One bird sits on his back, the other bird on his single horn.
 That beautiful Indian rhino is looking proudly into the camera.
 An Indian rhinoceros can be 3.5 meters / 11 feet long, as well as 2 meters / 6.5 feet tall.
-Indeed this is an enormous animal.
-Undoubtedly its natural skin armor looking like it’s a forgotten dinosaur.
+Indeed this is an enormous wild animal.
+Undoubtedly its natural skin armor looks like it’s a forgotten dinosaur.

 Their hearing and smell are powerful, but they lack good eyesight.
 Indian rhinoceroses, also called Greater one-horned rhinos, are grazers.
 You find the beautiful Indian rhinoceros bull often grazing along the river banks.
 Eating generally only in the mornings and evenings.
 During the days, they hang out in mud holes or in the water to escape from the heat.